SCOPE OF THIS CHAPTER

-Midwives should ensure that information regarding the concealed pregnancy is placed on the child's, as well as the mother's, health records.
+Midwives should ensure that information regarding the concealed pregnancy is placed on the baby's, as well as the mother's, health records.
 Following an unassisted delivery or a concealed/denied pregnancy, midwives need to be alert to the level of engagement shown by the mother, and her partner/extended family if observed, and of receptiveness to future contact with health professionals.
 In addition midwives must be observant of the level of attachment behaviour demonstrated in the early postpartum period.

 In cases where there has been concealment and denial of pregnancy, especially where there has been unassisted delivery, a referral for a full mental health assessment of the mother should be considered.
 In addition to this, a referral should be made to Children's Social Care, even if the delivery has taken place in the hospital.
 The baby should not be discharged until relevant assessments have been undertaken.
 There should be robust communication between maternity services and primary care to highlight if a pregnancy was booked late, concealed or denied.

-UK law does not legislate for the rights of the unborn baby.
-In some circumstances, agencies or individuals are able to anticipate the likelihood of significant harm with regard to an expected baby.
 Although the law does not identify an unborn baby as a separate legal entity, this should not prevent plans being made and put into place to protect the baby from harm both during pregnancy and after the birth.

 In certain instances, legal action may be available to secure medical intervention to protect the health and well-being of the mother and thereby the unborn child.
-This may arise in cases where the young person lacks capacity due to mental illness, learning difficulty, her young age or some other circumstance.
+This may arise in cases where the mother lacks capacity due to mental illness, learning difficulty, her young age or some other circumstance.
 The absence of support for intervention from parents or carers may be overcome by the use of legal intervention.